wireframe-framework/Wireframe/README.md

 You can also define placeholders using view scripts: create a view script matching the name of the intended placeholder, such as /site/templates/views/scripts/home/title.php, and use the placeholder variable in a layout – just like we did in the example above.
-When you do that, wireframe renders the page using that view script and populates the variable with the rendered output.
+When you do that, Wireframe renders the page using that view script and populates the variable with the rendered output.

 ### Partials